How to turn your young nonprofit into a mature organization

 Consider the lifecycle of a nonprofit

-- Like a baby, your nonprofit is new.
+- You’re a startup.
+Like a baby, your nonprofit is new.
 It demands attention 24×7.
 Even though it doesn’t have much personality or connection with others yet, it’s really interesting and full of potential.

-- You exist fully.
+- You come a little farther – you’re a teenager.
+You exist fully.
 You even have a few resources and some pocket money.
 Most importantly, you are part of a community and have a sense of purpose.

-- These are the big charities – the ones that been around the block and they know who they are and so do other people.
+- And then you are a grownup.
+These are the big charities – the ones that been around the block and they know who they are and so do other people.
 Their community is national (or maybe global).
 Babies and teenagers use them as examples when they’re dreaming and scheming.

 As we mature as people, we work to control what others think of us, how we look, what we do, and who we are deep down inside.
 Your nonprofit brand is no different.
 It matures from the outside, the surface and – most importantly – from within.